whatwg/web-history/README.md

-  with WebKit as its browser engine, and notable for being the first release version of a browser to ship with a JIT-based JavaScript engine, V8, which provides greatly improved JavaScript performance on par with Mozilla's TraceMonkey (which had been released to developers less that a month earlier).
+  with WebKit as its browser engine, and notable for being the first release version of a browser to ship with a JIT-based JavaScript engine, V8, which provides greatly improved JavaScript performance on par with Mozilla's TraceMonkey (which had been released to developers less than a month earlier).

 - [WebKit announces SquirrelFish Extreme](https://www.webkit.org/blog/214/introducing-squirrelfish-extreme/),